 See Guidelines below for detailed description for the research project and writing of the thesis.

 - Research Project (Plan B)

 Most students will finish their course work and research project in three semesters.
 The main research project will be carried out in the Fall of Year 2 with an adviser selected from faculty of the Stem Cell Biology Graduate Program.
 The seminar would be presented at the end of the Fall semester in Year 2.

-The Programmatic Learning Goals outline the 5 general aspects of student learning in the Stem Cell Biology Master’s program.
+Five goals for student learning are defined for the Stem Cell Biology Master’s Program.
 These include: 1) a solid knowledge base, 2) critical thinking skills, 3) technical laboratory skills, 4) communication skills, and 5) professional responsibility.

 The degree is conferred at the end of the month in which the examined, revised, and approved thesis and final paperwork have been submitted to the graduate school.
 The graduation ceremony typically occurs at the end of the Spring semester.
 For information on the process and procedures for graduation, see the next section - Process for completing the M.S.
 Degree.

 Upon completing the M.S. degree, the Director Graduate Studies or Graduate Program Coordinator will solicit an evaluation of the student’s experience in the SCB graduate program.
 These evaluations will be used to assess the quality of the M.S. program and faculty, and to provide guidance for improving graduate education.

 If circumstances change and a student needs a time extension or leave of absence, to change or withdraw from a course, apply for a change of status, or apply for readmission, the University of Minnesota Graduate School office has the answers.
 Students who need to make a change in the program should talk to Dr. Susan Keirstead..

 For more information and general questions about finances, registration/schedule, record maintenance and graduation, the graduate school has a resource that could be helpful.